Cincinnati Takes Down the Titans at Nissan Stadium - NewsBreak

 Mike Vrabel’s team remains at the top of the AFC South despite this loss.
 The Titans have won seven of their last nine games.
 Their next game is against the red-hot Eagles (10-1) in Philadelphia.
 The last time they played each other was in 2018 when the Titans won 26-23.

-The post Cincinnati Takes Down the Titans at Nissan Stadium appeared first on Cheatham County Source .
+The post Cincinnati Takes Down the Titans at Nissan Stadium appeared first on Wilson County Source .

 Comments / 0